XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 This payload only contains the XRP ledger specific transaction template.
 Because we are now going to send XUMM platform specific information as well, we need to wrap the XRP ledger transaction template in an object called `txjson`.
 We can then add [XUMM platform specific information](https://xumm.readme.io/reference/post-payload) to the payload as well, like `options`, `custom_meta` and the `user_token`.

-Wrapping the XRP ledger transaction template in a `txjson` object, and adding the `user_token` property, our payload should now like this:
+Wrapping the XRP ledger transaction template in a `txjson` object, and adding the `user_token` property, our payload should now look like this:

 ```json
 {